HarshaJayaweera21/Ceylon-Trust-Banking-System/README.md

 ## Overview

 Ceylon Bank is a web-based banking management system that simulates the core operations of a modern bank.
-The system supports six distinct user roles — each with a dedicated dashboard and access-controlled feature set — covering customer account management, loan processing, cashier operations, support ticketing, and full administrative oversight.
+The system supports six distinct user roles, each with a dedicated dashboard and access-controlled feature set covering customer account management, loan processing, cashier operations, support ticketing, and full administrative oversight.

 Developed as a **Year 2, Semester 1 group project**, this system demonstrates practical application of enterprise Java development: layered MVC architecture, Spring Security with role-based access control, JPA/Hibernate persistence, and intentional use of the **Singleton** and **Observer** design patterns.